Azure-Samples/app-service-a2a-travel-agent/README.md

 > **🔄 Adapted from Microsoft Sources**
 > This sample was adapted from the [Microsoft DevBlogs Semantic Kernel A2A Integration article](https://devblogs.microsoft.com/foundry/semantic-kernel-a2a-integration/) and the [A2A Samples repository](https://github.com/a2aproject/a2a-samples/tree/main/samples/python/agents/semantickernel) to run as a single standalone web application on Azure App Service with a modern web interface.

 A standalone web application that combines Semantic Kernel AI agents with Google's Agent-to-Agent (A2A) protocol to provide comprehensive travel planning services.
-This application features a modern web interface and is optimized for deployment on Azure App Service.
+This application features a modern web interface and is designed for deployment on Azure App Service.

 ## Features